usc-isi-i2/festival-text-to-speech-service/README.md

 + After installing the voices, be sure to edit the voices.scm file (located in festival>lib) to include the names of whatever voices you've added.
 This edit should be done in the "(defvar default-voice-priority-list " function, located around line 325.
 + To make a voice the default voice, either edit the voice list voices.scm so that the desired voice is first on the list, or edit the festival.scm file (located in festival>lib) so that "(set! voice_default 'voice_{NAME OF VOICE}')" is added at the end.
 + **NOTE** The Enhanced Arctic CMU voices CANNOT be set as defaults for some reason.
 Therefore, to make sure festival is able to run, make sure to have an installed and useable voice (the default diphone voices, or even the Nitech voices) at the top of the voice list.
 Do not edit the festival.scm file to change the default voice.
++ Demos of the CMU and Nitech voices can be found in the Voice_demos folder.
+The name of the file is the *full* name of the voice, so this is the parameter that should be used in the web service if any voice selections are chosen.

 ####Running the Festival server
 + To run the festival server, either export the PATH to point to the bin inside the festival folder (`export PATH={path to main festival folder}/festival/bin:$PATH`),